tripal/tripald3/docs/api/drawHistogram.rst

     :yAxisTitle: The title of the Y-Axis.
     :width: The width of the drawing canvas (including key and margins) in pixels.
     :height: The height of the drawing canvas (including key and margins) in pixels.
-    :drawKey: Whether or not to draw the key; default is "false".
     :xAxisPadding: The number of pixels to pad the left side to provide room for the y-axis labels.
     :yAxisPadding: The number of pixels to pad the bottom to provide room for the x-axis labels.
+    :includedColor: The base color for the color scale to be applied to the included bars and the excluded bars' stroke.
-    :lowColor: The base color for the color scale to be applied to the bars.
+    :excludedColor: The base color for the color scale to be applied to the excluded bars.
-    :highColor: The base color for the color scale to be applied to the bars under the threshold.
+    :highlightColor: The base color for the color scale to be applied to the included bars' stroke.